JeWe37/regexfs/README.md

 Please note that you may need to replace whitespace characters in the regex and escape others to allow proper parsing of the file.

+If a regex with an empty replacement is matched, the file will not be shown in the mountpoint.
+This is useful for hiding files.

 WARNING: _NEVER_ USE allow_other WITHOUT default_permissions, OR YOU RISK
 ALLOWING UNPRIVILEDGED PROCESSES TO ACCESS FILES THEY SHOULD NOT BE ABLE TO.